 I was incensed.
 Like I should mind and feel ashamed to deem that ‘little procedure’ painful, the way he behaved like it was his every right to perform a medical procedure without a patient’s consent, nor even thought of informing her prior.
 It is still difficult for me to come to terms with what a horrible feeling it was as it literally felt like I was sexually assaulted.

 I was so worried and kept reading about the effects of sweeps on the labour process.
-I had long ago made up my mind that my baby would arrive when she was ready, and I had no right to push her out unless there were medical concerns.
+I had long ago made up my mind and STRONGLY BELIEVED that my baby would arrive when she was ready, and I had no right to find ways to get her out unless there were serious medical concerns.

 Through my research, there are apparently no proven results for inducing labour but sweeps are still routinely performed by obstetricians around the world – shocking, go figure.
 While some articles say contractions may start within 24-72 hours.
 I say, the baby will arrive when he/she is ready, with or without sweeps, pineapples, old wives’ tales, foot reflexology or acupuncture!